Roger Baird: Controversies

 Baird was invited as a guest speaker at the Glasgow University RFC 150th anniversary event held in Glasgow on 16 November 2019 where he made sexist remarks about some of the female rugby team players and racist remarks regarding a previous encounter with a person of Japanese origin.

-Baird was heckled off the stage and the GURFC has since issued an apology for inviting him to speak, reiterating that they are a club who promotes inclusivity and diversity and that the remarks do not reflect those of the university or the Rugby Society.
+Baird was heckled off the stage and the GURFC has since issued an apology for inviting him to speak, reiterating that they are a club which promotes inclusivity and diversity and that the remarks do not reflect the values or beliefs of the university or the Rugby Society.